coccoinomane/anon-integration-guide/projects/convex/README.md

     - My total TVL on Ethereum on Arbitrum on Convex
     - Value of my CRV+cvxCRV position on Ethereum on Convex?
     - Value of my WETH lending vault on Ethereum on Convex?
-    - TODO: How much CRV I have staked on Convex?
-    - TODO: Value of my locked CVX position on Convex

 ### Yield opportunities